wanze/Google-Analytics-API-PHP/README.md

 * Create a Project in the Google APIs Console: https://code.google.com/apis/console/
 * Enable the Analytics API under Services
-* Set a redirect-Uri in the Project which points to your App
+* Set a redirect-uri in the Project which points to your App's Url

 ##2.
 Set up Auth